Minor in Psychology

 *The following do not fulfill the electives requirement: independent studies, tutorials, internships, learning assistantships, and PSY 3850/Practicum in Child Development.

 Students must earn grades of C- or higher in each course used to satisfy the minor requirements.
-Because PSY 1530 is a prerequisite for all upper-level courses offered by the Psychology Board of Study, it should be taken early in the student’s program of study.
+Because PSY 1530 is a prerequisite for all upper-level courses offered by the Psychology Department, it should be taken early in the student’s program of study.